AwsomeCMS/awsome-cms/README.md

-# awsumCMS
+# AwsomeCMS
-Creates an awsumCMS installation in an AWS account.
+Creates an AwsomeCMS installation in an AWS account.